sonerd/spring-boot-reactive/spring-boot-reactive-mongo/README.md

 * the DB uri is configured in the `application.properties`

 ## Addressed concepts
+* initialization of data when starting application within `DataInitialization` class
 * routing RESTful endpoints with webflux as done in `RoutesConfig`
 * using reactive repositories like `CustomerRepository`
 * enabling MongoDB auditing with `@EnableMongoAuditing`